gotoconnecttestuser-arch/ASILIPP/README.md

 4. Sharing of Information

+SMS Opt-In Data and Personal Information
+Consumer SMS opt-in data and related personal information will not be transferred, shared, sold, or disclosed to external organizations under any circumstances, except where required by law.

+Service Providers and External Parties
-We do not sell, rent, or share your personal information with third parties for marketing purposes.
+We do not share consumer SMS opt-in data or related personal information with trusted vendors, service providers, or other external organizations.

-We may share information only with trusted vendors or service providers who assist us in delivering SMS communications and related services, and only as necessary to provide those services.

-We may also disclose information if required by law, regulation, or legal process.
+Safeguards Against Unauthorized Access and Sharing
+We maintain appropriate safeguards to protect consumer SMS opt-in data and related personal information from unauthorized access, use, or sharing.

 5. Protection of Information